raml2html/raml2html/README.md

 ## To do
-This project is still very much a work in progress, but the output is quite useable already.
+This project is still very much a work in progress, but the output is quite usable already.

 * Template options (for example to turn off side bar navigation)
 * Finish HTML output, currently there's still some stuff missing (like securedBy and headers)